 Neither the project owner nor the property management company(ies) may engage in medical, therapeutic, or other activities regulated by the U.S. Centers for Medicare & Medicaid Services with respect to the residents.

 XIII.
 TENANT SELECTION

 A. Tenant Selection Plan

 Applicants must submit a tenant selection plan that conforms with DCA requirements and applicable federal guidelines.
-At a minimum, during Threshold review staff will confirm that the tenant selection plan:
+At a minimum, during Threshold review staff will confirm that: